-Rees’ first feature from 2011 is a warm, intimate, and frequently intense story of a queer 17-year-old’s efforts to assert her sexual identity in a conservative Brooklyn family.
+Rees’ first feature is a warm, intimate, and frequently intense story of a queer 17-year-old’s efforts to assert her sexual identity in a conservative Brooklyn family.

 Alike “Lee” Freeman (Adepero Oduye) is out to her gay friend, Laura (Pernell Walker), and her status is an open secret at school, but to her church-going mother and cop father (Kim Wayans and Charles Parnell), she’s still a child.
 When Lee’s little sister (Sahra Mellesse) jokes about sex at the dinner table, her father says she better not be having sex until she’s 25.